-Codependency is a sensitive issue.
-It involves feelings of insecurity, low self-worth, shame, and guilt.
+Codependency is a sensitive issue, as it involves feelings of insecurity, low self-worth, shame, and guilt.
 Approaching the topic of codependency with friends and family can be incredibly difficult since the loved one most likely already feels ashamed, unworthy of love, and a disappointment.
 Allowing a codependent relationship to continue, however, will only exacerbate the problem and may do more harm than good.
 When it’s time to take action to resolve a codependency issue, it is vital to learn how to do it with tact and care.

 Understanding Codependency as an Issue

 Understanding why someone develops a codependency issue allows you to deal with the problem effectively.
 Codependent relationships are dysfunctional and are defined by one person supporting or enabling another person’s problems.
 These problems can be related to mental health, irresponsibility, under-achievement, or addiction.
 Codependency occurs when someone relies on another person excessively, to the point of needing the other person to provide approval or a sense of identity.

 The phrase “codependency” originally arose from an individual’s dependence on friends or family in prolonging a problem, typically having to do with drugs or alcohol.
 Founders of Alcoholics Anonymous realized that a person’s addiction was not solely the problem of the addict, but also the problem of his or her network of friends and family.
 Since then, the meaning of codependency has broadened to encompass any situation in which one person is fixated on another for sustenance, approval, and beyond.